 A teen may also be so savvy that he or she would immediately pick up on the lack of a credible source, just as I did above; they may even start wondering at how that compares to what they hear from kids at school who outright brag about having sex.
 In turn, they may become very skeptical about the truthfulness of everything that’s asserted, and may even realize that they’re being told what to think, not being asked to actually think.

 This worksheet provided by Jehovah’s Witnesses for teens made me think of a similar situation, and it has to do with makeup.
 (Bear with me.)
 A few years back, I ordered from an online store a box of concealer from a somewhat upscale makeup brand (for the guys, concealer is a type of thicker makeup that you add to troublesome spots).
 When it arrived, it was in a box that resembled a little girl’s diary, complete with an engraving that looked like a lock for the book.
 On the inside “flap” or cover of the box was the statement, “this diary belongs to,” over a mirror.

-This concept of treating grownup, adult women like little girls is so infuriating to me, a woman who works full-time, manages a home all on her own, and who once beat a man almost to death for putting his hands on her in a way he shouldn’t have, that I actually tossed out the entire box.
+This concept of treating grownup, adult women like little girls is so infuriating to me, a woman who works full-time, manages a home all on her own, and who runs a website like this, that I actually tossed out the entire box.
 If it weren’t for the fact that their mascara is the best I’ve ever tried, I would never buy anything from that brand again; that’s how disgusted I was with their presentation.
 If that company wasn’t going to show respect to me, I wasn’t going to have anything to do with their product.